Flawless Physio Logo

 Turf Toe Causes

-Hyperextension or pulling upward of the big toe joint can overstretch the tendons and ligaments attaching to the big toe.
-The soft tissue becomes painful in the big toe joint when this occurs.
-Another cause of turf toe is repetitive compression of the big toe which irritates the joint.
+Hyperextension or pulling upward of the big toe joint can overstretch the tendons and ligaments attaching to the big toe, causing a ligament or capsule sprain.

 Turf Toe Symptoms